csf-dev/PrimesAndFractions/README.md

 # CSF Utilities
 This *general purpose utilities library* is an assortment of helper types which are too small to warrant their own assemblies.
-It's a sort of dumping ground for specks of useful functionality for which I can't find a better home.
+It's where I am putting specks of useful functionality for which I can't find a better home.

 ## Highlights
 Here are some of the highlights of functionality which is contained within: